connellsharp/ConnellsBlog/_posts/2022-11-24-cqrs-what-why.md

 ---
 layout: post
-title: CQRS - What and Why?
+title: "CQRS: What and Why?"
 tags: cqrs
 ---